-When a first carry is performed after the status register's INT1ME and INT1FE are set with "1" (or INT2ME and INT2FE with "1"), clock is output from the INT1 terminal (or INT2 terminal) with a period of one minute (50% duty).

-When you perform DISABLE or ENABLE communication while the INTx terminal is at "L", "Low" signal is output from the INTx terminal again.
+When a first carry is performed after the status register's INT1ME and INT1FE are set with "1", clock is output from the INT1 terminal with a period of one minute (50% duty).
+When you perform DISABLE or ENABLE communication while the INT1 terminal is at "L," "Low" signal is output from the INT1 terminal again.

-Note 1: If changing an output mode, give care to the state of the INT1 and INT2 registers and output.
+Note 1: If changing an output mode, give care to the state of the INT1 register and output.

-Note 2 : If per-minute edge interrupt output or per-minute steady interrupt output is chosen, the INT1 and INT2 registers have no meaning.
+Note 2: If per-minute edge interrupt output or per-minute steady interrupt output is chosen, the INT1 register has no meaning.